catalinred/catalinred.github.com/_posts/2012-06-20-css-generated-content-replaced-elements.markdown

 date: 2012-06-20 05:00:57+00:00
 layout: post
 slug: css-generated-content-replaced-elements
-title: CSS generated content on replaced elements
+title: CSS generated content on HTML replaced elements
-description: Read more about the HTML replaced elements and pseudo-elements.
+description: Read more about the HTML replaced elements and what happens when you apply the ::before and ::after pseudo-elements on replaced elements.
 categories:
 - CSS
 - HTML
 ---

 Using pseudo-elements like `::before` and `::after` helps you specifying which content should be inserted before or after the content of an element.
-Replaced elements like `input` or `img` have no content, therefore, you shouldn't be able to use any generated content for them.
+HTML replaced elements like `input` or `img` have no content, therefore, you shouldn't be able to use any generated content for them.

 But, there's almost always a but, it seems that you can use generated content on a number of replaced elements that vary from browser to browser.
 This is something that has intrigued me lately and that's why I decided to write down this article.